djh1997/proj324/docs/index.md

 School of Computing, Electronics and Engineering.

-A report covering the theory design build and testing of a pair of dynamic sunglasses, submitted to the University of Plymouth in partial fulfilment for the degree of BEng(Hons) Electrical and Electronic Engineering.
+A report covering the theory, design, build and testing of a pair of dynamic sunglasses.
+Submitted to the University of Plymouth in partial fulfilment for the degree of BEng(Hons) Electrical and Electronic Engineering.

 ## Acknowledgements